 Railway and transit supply companies employ more than 60,000 Canadians.

 We have a significant economical footprint in the Canadian economy, with domestic sales of $4 billion per year.
 In addition, 80% of these companies also generate export sales totalling $5 billion making the total output of our sector more than $9 billion per year.
-It is widely accepted that in 2009 and 2010, this figure will decrease.
-We also know that in a market where there are a large number of small, diversified sellers, and a small number of large buyers, the buyers retain significant leverage.
-But in many ways, this is deemed positive forcing the market to be innovative and efficient.
+Canada’s rail sector is made up of a large number of small, diversified sellers, and a small number of large buyers givingthe buyers significant leverage.
+But in many ways, this is deemed positive, forcing the market to be innovative and efficient.
 Ultimately this is reflected in our strong reputation in this field around the world for top quality products and services.

 One of the most important factors influencing the Canadian rail industry's future is the access to markets large enough to allow for economies of scale in both production and development activities.
 80% of rail suppliers are exporting.
 Because Canada's market is generally too small to meet these requirements, the industry has to rely on international projects to achieve the required critical mass.
 In order to successfully export, Canadian companies continue to develop and maintain a combination of system design capabilities, technological expertise, competitive prices and the financial strength to remain competitive in large projects.

 With our relatively high Canadian dollar and labour costs, the majority of firms are involved with a combination of domestic and imported input materials.
 Over the years, Canadian suppliers have had to become flexible, technologically driven, automated and lean manufacturers to remain in the game.
 Consequently, this has given us an advantage internationally.
 The majority of Canadian suppliers are not supplying a parent or affiliate company.
 And we sell primarily to other manufacturers followed closely by direct sales to railways, transit operators and foreign governments.